Pokémon Go Guide

 Evolving and Powering Up Pokémon

 Pokémon Go has two ways to make a given Pokémon stronger.
 First, you can power it up for Stardust and a small amount of its family's candy, which will raise its level by one half; this increases its CP and HP but leaves the Pokémon and its moves intact.
-Some Pokémon are caught at a higher level than others (wild Pokémon cap out at level 30), so how much you can power up a given Pokémon after getting it varies; the highest level a wild Pokémon can be is your trainer level, though, so it'll always in theory be possible to power it up at least three times after you've caught it.
+Some Pokémon are caught at a higher level than others (wild Pokémon cap out at your current trainer level or level 30, whichever is lower), so how much you can power up a given Pokémon after getting it varies; since the highest possible is your trainer level, though, it'll always in theory be possible to power it up at least three times after you've caught it.
 Powering up a Pokémon costs more Stardust and candy the higher-leveled the Pokémon is.

 Second, some Pokémon are not fully grown and can be evolved to a higher evolutionary stage, such as Pidgey to Pidgeotto or Pidgeotto to Pidgeot.
-Evolution costs a significant amount of candy but no Stardust, and it will change the Pokémon into a more powerful one, which will increase its CP and HP according to its new form's base stats and give it a new, freshly randomized set of moves, but leave its level untouched.
+Evolution costs a significant amount of candy and sometimes an extra evolution item, but no Stardust, and it will change the Pokémon into a more powerful one, which will increase its CP and HP according to its new form's base stats and give it a new, freshly randomized set of moves, but leave its level untouched.
 Thus, how much you can power up a Pokémon or how much it will cost does not change if you evolve it.

 Generally, the candy cost for evolution will be 50 for two-stage Pokémon, such as Pikachu to Raichu; and for three-stage Pokémon, such as Bulbasaur to Ivysaur to Venusaur, the first evolution will cost 25 candies and the second will cost 100.
+Pokémon that require special evolution items will need this amount of candy in addition to their designated item.
 The exceptions are the following: